AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 ## A History of UPL's Cameras

-For almost as long as [the Undergraduate Projects Lab](https://www.upl.cs.wisc.edu) has existed, there's been a camera of some sort peering at the room.
+For almost as long as [the Undergraduate Projects Lab](https://www.upl.cs.wisc.edu) at the University of Wisconsin has existed, there's been a camera of some sort peering at the room.
 There's evidence of a system existing even as far back as the 1990s, with a [prehistoric revision of the site](https://web.archive.org/web/19981202092257/http://www.upl.cs.wisc.edu/cgi-bin/uplcam.html) mentioning that an old iteration was:

 > ...a $15 video camera attached to the wall with duct tape, connected to a VCR, connected to a video spigot in a Mac IIcx, running Timed Video Grabber (TVG), and FTPd.
 Dax, an HP workstation ran a script that would try to FTP the latest image every 60 seconds.
 Because the clocks would drift, occasionally, the file accesses would collide, and the whole scheme would break.

-Just _reading_ that makes me stare at the C920 that now sits perched on top of the arcade cabinet with wonder.
+Just _reading_ that makes me stare at the camera that now sits perched on top of the arcade cabinet with wonder.
 What used to be several thousand dollars of equipment is now achievable (with immeasurably better quality) with a $50 webcam plugged into a Raspberry Pi.

 <div style="display: flex; justify-content: center; gap: 10px; max-width: 100%; flex-wrap: wrap; margin-bottom">
     <img src="/images/upl-pc/old_upl.png" alt="A grainy image featuring an interior view of the UPL, a triangular-shaped undergraduate lab at UW-Madison." style="max-height: 250px; width: auto; max-width: 100%;" />